By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Test drive your design at your trial - don't debut a new technique on your wedding day

-- Keep the design simple if you're doing DIY - simple done well beats complicated done poorly
+- Keep the design simple if you're doing DIY

 - Pack a touch-up kit: your polish color, quick-dry top coat, nail file, cuticle oil